14 Truths No One Tells You About Giving Birth

 Keeping the placenta is fine; just don’t go overboard

-Taking home the placenta isn't an uncommon request in the L&D ward, but there's a not-so-fine line between personal preferences and impeding on the hospital's staff.
-"The weirdest request we've had, that we had to decline, was they wanted to cook [the placenta] in the hospital," says Ketchem.
-"They wanted us to take it right after birth and not allow it to dry, and they had this whole recipe of how it had to be served.
-Usually we bag it and give it to them when they go home, if they want it."
-If saving your placenta is something you're interested in, speak to your doctor ahead of time.
+Taking home the placenta isn’t an uncommon request in the L&D ward, but there’s a not-so-fine line between personal preferences and impeding the hospital’s staff’s ability to do their job.
+“The weirdest request we’ve had, that we had to decline, was they wanted to cook [the placenta] in the hospital,” says Ketchem.
+“They wanted us to take it right after birth and not allow it to dry, and they had this whole recipe of how it had to be served.
+Usually we bag it and give it to them when they go home, if they want it.”
+If saving your placenta is something you’re interested in, speak to your doctor ahead of time.

 There are many prenatal-class offerings to check out